Continually Improving Extractive QA via Human Feedback: Experimental Setup

 \paragraph{Evaluation Data}

 It is critical for test data to come from the distribution the users create while interacting with the system for the evaluation to reflect the system performance.
 This makes existing benchmarks of lesser relevance to our evaluation.
 We collect a held-out testing set that matches the observed distribution by interleaving the process in our deployment.
 We design a data annotation procedure based on our regular interaction task, and randomly opt to ask workers to provide an answer to the question they just posed rather than showing them the model answer and soliciting their feedback.
-This branching in the process happens only after they ask the question, and workers see no indication for it when posing the question, so the questions we collect this way follow the same distribution the systems sees.
+This branching in the process happens only after they ask the question, and workers see no indication for it when posing the question, so the questions we collect this way follow the same distribution the systems see.
 We collect around 100 such annotated examples each round during each of our experiments.
 This is a small set, but unified across rounds within each experiment, it results in a set large enough for reliable testing.
-To increase the quality of the annotation, we separately collect two additional annotations for each such test question. \autoref{sec:data_collection_details} provides further details on the test data collection and annotation.\footnote{We collect one annotated set using this process during early pilot studies (402 examples).
-We use this set for hyperparameter tuning during development.}
+To increase the quality of the annotation, we separately collect two additional annotations for each such test question. \autoref{sec:data_collection_details} provides further details on the test data collection and annotation.

 We also evaluate our approach on the English portion of TyDiQA~\cite{Clark2020TyDiQA} development set (954 examples, excluding Yes/No questions), which was collected in a setting relatively similar to our evaluation data.
 Each example includes a question, a context paragraph, and a set of three human reference annotations.